How to use netstat command to check network connections on Ubuntu?

 Facebook Twitter LinkedIn Telegram Whatsapp

-by ari.olson , a year ago
+by ari.olson , 2 years ago

 @emilia_hackett